 At Veloforte we know that, whether you’ve chosen to eliminate animal products from your diet for ethical or health reasons (or both), you don’t need to worry about getting your macros.

-While we’ve been foraging for the perfect ingredients for our energy bars such as the vegan-friendly Pronto, Avanti, and all-new Mocha bars, we’ve discovered plenty of vegan-friendly foods that pack exactly the nutritional punch you need.
+While we’ve been foraging for the perfect ingredients for our energy bars, we’ve discovered plenty of vegan-friendly foods that pack exactly the nutritional punch you need.
 And they're delicious.
 Coincidence?
 Or maybe that’s nature trying to give us a clue about how best to fuel our bodies?

 Can plant-based athletes still meet their protein needs?